Overview of the Assessment

 In compliance with new standards from the U.S. Office of Management and Budget for collecting and reporting data on race/ethnicity, additional information was collected beginning in 2011 so that results could be reported separately for Asian students, Native Hawaiian/Other Pacific Islander students, and students identifying with two or more races.
 Beginning in 2011, all of the students participating in NAEP were identified by school reports as one of the seven racial/ethnic categories listed below:

-As in earlier years, students identified as Hispanic were classified as Hispanic in 2011 and subsequent years even if they were also identified with another racial/ethnic group.
-Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as “other” and reported as part of the "unclassified" category prior to 2011, and classified as “two or more races” from 2011 on.
+Students identified as Hispanic were classified as Hispanic in 2011 and subsequent years even if they were also identified with another racial/ethnic group.
+Students who identified with two or more of the other racial/ethnic groups (e.g., White and Black) would have been classified as "other" and reported as part of the "unclassified" category prior to 2011, and classified as "Two or More Races" from 2011 on.

-When comparing the results for racial/ethnic groups from 2014 to earlier assessment years, the 2014 data for Asian and Native Hawaiian/Other Pacific Islander students were combined into a single Asian/Pacific Islander category.
+When comparing the results for racial/ethnic groups from 2014 and 2018 to earlier assessment years, the data for Asian and Native Hawaiian/Other Pacific Islander students were combined into a single Asian/Pacific Islander category.
 Information based on student self-reported race/ethnicity will continue to be reported in the NAEP Data Explorer.

 Results are reported for students who were identified by school records as having a disability.
 A student with a disability may need specially designed instruction to meet his or her learning goals.
 A student with a disability will usually have an Individualized Education Program (IEP) which guides his or her special education instruction.
 Students with disabilities are often referred to as special education students and may be classified by their school as learning disabled (LD) or emotionally disturbed (ED).